rumpkernel/rumprun/doc/config.md

 Configuration interfaces and/or behaviours not documented here are considered unofficial and experimental, and may be removed without warning.

-A rumprun unikernel does not _require_ any configuration to be passed for it to boot.
-However, if the `rc` key is not specified, only the first multibaked program in the unikernel will be invoked.

 # Configuration format

-The configuration format is defined using JSON:
+Rumprun unikernel configuration is defined using JSON:

     { <JSON expression> }

-When configuration is passed directly on the kernel command line (see platform-specific methods below), everything up to the first `{` character is not considered to be part of the configuration.
+Configuration data must be encoded in UTF-8.
+Platform-specific methods (see "Platform notes" below) are used to pass configuration data to the unikernel.
+Configuration data which does not start with `{` will be ignored.

+Given that a JSON object is by definition unordered, configuration keys will be processed by rumprun in the following order:

+1. _rc_: Program invocation
+2. _env_: Environment variables
+3. _hostname_: Kernel hostname
+4. _blk_: Block device configuration
+5. _mount_: Filesystem mounts
+6. _net_: Network configuration
+  1. _interfaces_: Interfaces
+  2. _gateways_: Default gateways

+A rumprun unikernel does not _require_ any configuration to be passed for it to boot.

 ## rc: Program invocation